KarryHarsh/Covid19-Twitter-Analysis-Web-app/Readme.md

 GOOGLE_API_KEY = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 ```
 **Note:**
+* Usage of Google API key may cost you if you exceed your free tier limit.
+Do check Gooogle Cloud platform Billing for info.
-Settings.py is the configuration setting file of the whole project Changing anything may break the code.
+* Settings.py is the configuration setting file of the whole project Changing anything may break the code.

 ```
 python twitter_stream.py